jeaneaj/pwa/native/README.md

 ### iOS
 To run the app for iOS, follow these steps:
-- Open the `training-2018-b.xcworkspace` file in the `ios` folder.
+- Open the `pwa-training.xcworkspace` file in the `ios` folder.
-- Make sure you have the `training-2018-b` target selected.
+- Make sure you have the `pwa-training` target selected.
 - Build and run the app (<kbd>⌘**R**</kbd>)

 ### Android